nyu-devops-sp22/promotions/README.md

 ### Update Promotion

-To update a promotion with specified promotion id, we use `PUT` HTTP method with url `http://localhost:8000/promotions/id`.
+To update a promotion with specified promotion id, we use `PUT` HTTP method with url `http://localhost:8080/promotions/id`.
 The promotion data is represented as JSON object in HTTP body like creating promotion.
 The returned response is a JSON object which is the updated promotion if the request succeeds.

 ### Delete Promotion

-To delete a promotion, use the `DELETE` HTTP method with the url `http://localhost:8000/promotions/id`.
+To delete a promotion, use the `DELETE` HTTP method with the url `http://localhost:8080/promotions/id`.

 ### Invalidate Promotion

-To invalidate a promotion with specified promotion id, we use `PUT` HTTP method with url `http://localhost:8000/promotions/id/invalidate`.
+To invalidate a promotion with specified promotion id, we use `PUT` HTTP method with url `http://localhost:8080/promotions/id/invalidate`.
 The ongoing property in new promotion will be set to false and the promotion will be no longer active.
 The new promotion will be returned as JSON object in HTTP body.

+### Cloud Connection
+The service can be accessed at `https://nyu-promotion-service-sp2203-prod.us-south.cf.appdomain.cloud`.